AislerHQ/joseph/README.md

 Joseph is developed and funded by AISLER B.V.

-Looking for industry quality and affordable PCBs, visit us at [AISLER GO](https://go.aisler.net)
+Looking for industry quality and affordable PCBs, visit us at [AISLER](https://aisler.net)